YourOriginal/UTSCSS/README.md

 ## Analysis and Challenges

-// how i performed analysis + images and codes

 ### Analysis of Outcomes Based on Launch Date

 We first analyzed the data and compiled a pivot table containing the filters "Parent Category" and "Years" with our results in the columns and months of the year in rows as shown in the image below.